We care, for the better.

 BEAD (Bereaved through Alcohol and Drugs) Project

-Adfam is running a joint project with Cruse Bereavement Care working with and supporting families, friends and carers who have been bereaved through drug or alcohol use.
+From 2013 until 2017 Adfam delivered a joint project with Cruse Bereavement Care working with and supporting families, friends and carers who have been bereaved through drug or alcohol use.

-The BEAD project began in October 2013 and will run for four years.
-It has been kindly funded by the Big Lottery.
+The BEAD project began in 2013 and was kindly funded by the Big Lottery for four years.
 Adfam and Cruse would like to acknowledge and thank DrugFAM, Bereavement Through Addiction and the Centre for Death and Society at the University of Bath for their support.

 Other sources of support